We will continue to improve ways for citizens to participate in creating our future in Canberra and beyond

 Government with the people – building trust in deliberative processes,

-The criteria we developed with ACTCOSS against which to assess a deliberative process.
+The criteria we developed with ACTCOSS against which to assess a community participation in deliberative process has guided our thoughts about how to involve the community.

 In 2019 we will work towards these goals by: